piyusheklavya777/karpi/README.md

 Once logged in, the dashboard provides:

 - **View Stats** - See your account statistics
-- **Quick Actions** - Access productivity features (Coming Soon)
-  - Task Manager
-  - Project Tracker
-  - Notes
-  - Time Tracker
-  - Code Snippets
+- **Quick Actions** - Quickly rerun recent SSH connections and tunnels (for example to EC2, RDS, or Redis)
 - **Profile Settings** - View and manage your profile
 - **Logout** - End your session